 Stage 1: Numbness and Pain

 When neuropathy is first developing, you will notice some numbness and pain.
 During this stage, the symptoms come and go.
-The beginning symptoms are subtle, but you cannot mistake them.
+The beginning signs are subtle, but you cannot mistake them.

 Stage 2: Persistent Symptoms